malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The _substrate_ is the (generally physical) thing in which the processes of the mind are carried out.
 For example, biology and neuroscience has taught us that biological neurons are the substrate of the human mind.
 There is a conceptual difference between the thing that "hosts" the processes, and the processes themselves.
 Historically there has been three broad views with regards to the substrate.
 Perhaps the oldest view is the _dualist_ view of Descartes.
 In their view  there was the physical substrate, entailing the body and brain, and there was some other non-physical substance that hosted the mind, independent of the physical body (Descartes, 1644; Van Gulick, 2022).
 While few hold to that view today, it made more sense at the time when Descartes first proposed it.
 Reportedly Aristotle believed that the purpose of the brain was to cool the blood (Smart, 2022).
 Most today hold to a _monist_ view that there is only one substrate, and that this substrate is physical, for example the biological neurons of the brain.
 More generally, such _physicalistic_ or _materialistic_ views hold that the properties of physical substances and their interactions are entirely sufficient from which to base an explanation of everything about consciousness, even if we don't know enough about those properties just yet (Stoljar, 2023).
 An alternative monist view, that of _idealism_, is that nothing is physical and that everything we perceive exists only within our minds (Guyer and Horstmann, 2023).

 Returning to the materialistic view, for humans and for any other animal that happens to have consciousness, we can say that the conscious mind is _realized_ upon the physical substrate of biological neurons.
 Is that the only physical substrate upon which consciousness can be realized?
 If consciousness is _multi-realizable_ then perhaps it could also be realized upon silicon neurons.
 Even more radically, perhaps the operation of neurons could be _simulated_ within a super computer, and a simulated brain could also by conscious.
 By extension, if multi-realizability is true, then any _functional isomorphism_ of a biological human brain should be not only conscious, but conscious in a human-like way.
-In contrast, _identity theory_ (specifically, _psycho-physical identity theory_) posits that there may be something special about biological neurons that give rise to subjective experience, and that non-biological functional isomorphisms would not have such experiences (Van Gulick, 2022) [also see citations listed here: https://plato.stanford.edu/entries/functionalism/].
+In contrast, _identity theory_ (specifically, _psycho-physical identity theory_) posits that there may be something special about biological neurons that give rise to subjective experience, and that non-biological functional isomorphisms would not have such experiences (Van Gulick, 2022) [todo: also see citations listed here: https://plato.stanford.edu/entries/functionalism/].

+> todo:
-Inspired by the peculiar behaviour of quantum mechanics, some have suggested that the physical substrate produces quantum entanglement and that this quantum entanglement may be the underlying mechanism behind subjective experience, such as  ...{insert name of Microtubules theory}....
+> * Inspired by the peculiar behaviour of quantum mechanics, some have suggested that the physical substrate produces quantum entanglement and that this quantum entanglement may be the underlying mechanism behind subjective experience, such as  ...{insert name of Microtubules theory}....
+>

-Those theories bare some similarity to that of Pan-Psychism, the theory that consciousness is fundamental.
+> * Those theories bare some similarity to that of Pan-Psychism, the theory that consciousness is fundamental.
 The term _fundamental_ here refers to the way that physical forces and energies are fundamental: they are features of reality that cannot be explained as a product of anything else more fundamental.
 Under Pan-psychism, all matter has some degree of consciousness or proto-consciousness at the micro-scale, and that these micro-scale consciousnesses or proto-consciousnesses combine into larger consciousnesses when the micro-scale parts of matter combine to form larger material objects [citation, chalmers].
 In that way, certain processes lead directly to subjective experience with pan-psychist properties providing the "something special" without necessarily requiring specific representations or functional structures.
 However, pan-psychism is unable to explain why only certain processes are associated with subjective experience while others are not.
 An obvious explanation would be to require that only certain representations and associated functional structures are sufficient to "combine" the conscious properties of independent neurons / molecules / atoms, but this still leads many open questions about what those representations and/or functional structures might be that have such a power over this underlying fundamental consciousness.
+>
+> * The furthest logical extension is that of _epiphenomenalism_ which posits that no functional mental processes are caused by subjective experience.
+Rather, subjective experience is posited as being some sort of non-causal summary of internal and external events.
+A significant problem with epiphenomenalism is why subjective experience, and indeed consciousness at all, would have evolved if it can provide no functional / causal benefit to the individual.
+In that sense, epiphenomenalism only makes any sense if viewed in conjunction with with metaphysical dualistic theories where some "spirit" that exists on another plane of reality are perceiving the experiences for some grander purpose outside of the context of the corporeal reality.

 References:
 * Descartes, R. (1644/1911).
 The Principles of Philosophy.
 Translated by E. Haldane and G. Ross.
 Cambridge: Cambridge University Press.